TFCUNIRFP-NDD/Backend-activiza/README.md

-# backendactiviza - A dashboard for ticketing systems WORK IN PROGRESS
+# backend - A dashboard for ticketing systems WORK IN PROGRESS

 A dashboard made to easily provide stadistics to technical ticketing systems.
 See the most important data beautifuly and fast.
 Production and development ready with Docker.